guotong1988/guotong1988.github.io/research/_posts/autonomous-learning.md

 These are great works \cite{ref3} \cite{ref4} \cite{ref5} that are solving the problem of autonomous machine intelligence.

+Data centric methods \cite{ref9} have become the main methods to improve model performance.

 ## 6. Future Works